David C. Madoff, M.D.

 Dr. Madoff earned his B.A. from Emory University and his M.D. from the University of Pittsburgh.
 He completed both his internship in Internal Medicine and residency in Radiology at SUNY at Stony Brook and his fellowship training in Vascular and Interventional Radiology at The University of Texas MD Anderson Cancer Center.
 Dr. Madoff achieved Board Certification in Diagnostic Radiology from the American Board of Radiology in 2000 and attained his Certificate of Added Qualifications in Vascular and Interventional Radiology in 2002.

 Dr. Madoff is a leader in academic Interventional Radiology and has been an invited speaker at many national and international meetings.
 He is first-author on numerous peer-reviewed articles and has written many book chapters.
 Dr. Madoff currently serves as Deputy Editor for Radiology, the flagship scientific journal of the Radiological Society of North American (RSNA) and served as Deputy Editor-in-Chief of the Journal of Vascular and Interventional Radiology from 2007 to 2010.
 Dr. Madoff also serves on the editorial boards of other publications that include Techniques in Vascular and Interventional Radiology and Seminars in Interventional Radiology.
-He is the co-editor of a recently released textbook entitled Venous Embolization of the Liver: Radiologic and Surgical Practice and has contributed manuscript reviews for many other scientific journals.
+He served as co-editor of the highly regarded textbook entitled Venous Embolization of the Liver: Radiologic and Surgical Practice and is co-editor of the newly released textbook entitled Clinical Interventional Oncology.
+He has also contributed manuscript reviews for many other scientific journals.
 Dr. Madoff is active in many of the major radiological societies including the Radiological Society of North America, the American Roentgen Ray Society and the Society of Interventional Radiology.
 Based on his important contributions to the field, Dr. Madoff was elected Fellow of the Society of Interventional Radiology in 2007.

 1. Percutaneous transcatheter and ablative tumor therapy